Umunoha: History

 The town's creation myth usually, but not always, claims it was founded by a common ancestor, who begat several children to whom he allocated areas on which to settle.
-These areas eventually became villages, according to the tradition of origin of Umunoha, an autonomous community in Mbaitoli Local Government Area (LGA) in Imo State.
-According tradition, a sort of warlord called Nnoha Okechi with vague Aro ancestry, but certainly a peripatetic individual, migrated from Ozuzu in the present Etche Local Government Area of Rivers State, and settled in Umunoha, having decisively defeated the original Isu settlers, who resisted him fiercely.
+These areas eventually became villages, according to the tradition of the origin of Umunoha, an autonomous community in Mbaitoli Local Government Area (LGA) in Imo State.
+According to tradition, a sort of warlord called Nnoha Okechi with vague Aro ancestry, but certainly a peripatetic individual, migrated from Ozuzu in the present Etche Local Government Area of Rivers State, and settled in Umunoha, having decisively defeated the original Isu settlers, who resisted him fiercely.
 He dispersed the Isu, seized their land, and distributed it among his children according to seniority as follows: Duru, his first son, became the progenitor of the present Umuduru village; Okparaoma, Duru's younger brother from the same mother and the third child, the progenitor of the present Umuokparaoma village.
-Okparafor, the fourth child and third son from a different mother, the progenitor of the present Umuokparafor village; Durundom, Duru's only sister and Nnoha's second child whom he refused to give out in marriage, remained at home and begat the present Umudurundom village; and Mbara, brother of Okparafor and Nnoha's fifth and last child, begat the present Umumbara village.
+Okparafor, the fourth child and third son from a different mother, the progenitor of the present Umuokparafor village; Durundom, Duru's only sister and Nnoha's second child whom he refused to give out in marriage, remained at home and begat the present Umudurundom village; and Mbara, brother of Okparafor and Nnoha's fifth and last child begat the present Umumbara village.
 Later the area so divided and effectively occupied was renamed Umunoha.
 Here is a case where consanguineal relationship is a sine qua non for citizenship.

-From the beginning of the history of Umunoha to present, the town has been ruled by the royal family of Egbuchulam Chimezie of Okwaraihekuna Obakpu, dating as far back as Colonial time(1800s) when they ruled the Igwebuike Kingdom (A collection of communities in Mbaitoli before the creation of local governments).
+From the beginning of the history of Umunoha to the present, the town has been ruled by the royal family of Egbuchulam Chimezie of Okwaraihekuna Obakpu, dating as far back as Colonial time(1800s) when they ruled the Igwebuike Kingdom (A collection of communities in Mbaitoli before the creation of local governments).
 The third-generation ruler and leader of the royal family, HRH, Late Christopher Nlemchukwu Egbuchulam, Eze Nnoha II of Umunoha who was buried in November 2018, was once the Surveyor-General of Imo State.
 He left that post to become King, succeeding his father.
-The present heir to the throne, his eldest son Engineer Chukwuma prepared with the rest of the royal family for his coronation in November 2019 to become the fourth generation traditional ruler.
+The present heir to the throne, his eldest son Engineer Chukwuma prepared with the rest of the royal family for his coronation in November 2019 to become the fourth-generation traditional ruler.
 Tradition and law of the land demand mourning for the dead king for one year.

+Climate

+The weather in this city is tropical.
+Umunoha experiences notable precipitation levels for the bulk of the months in a given year.
+There is, however, just a small time frame that is characterised by aridity.
+The predominant climate in this area falls under the Köppen-Geiger classification and is designated as Am.
+According to the information available, the average annual temperature in Umuoha is 25.9 °C (78.6 °F).
+Here, there is roughly 2412 mm (95.0 inches) of precipitation per year.